10 Creative Ways To Source More Candidates

 You might also consider boosting your job posts in Facebook to reach a larger or more relevant audience, not only those who follow your page.
 This, in fact, is the only paid method we've ever used to source candidates.

-Tip: Encourage people to apply by offering a gift.
+Tip: Encourage people to apply by offering a free gift, like a T-shirt or stickers.

 Growth is everyone's business.
 And often times, people are excited about working with and helping to find their new colleague.
 So just ask your teammates to help you with the common goal of building an awesome crew.